Alfresco/docs-alfresco/support/latest/index.md

 Alfresco constantly strives to develop and improve Customer Service solutions to help you get the most from working with Alfresco.

-*Support Handbook updated as of October 7, 2021, and revisions effective on November 3, 2021.*
+*Support Handbook updated as of September 3, 2021, and revisions effective on November 3, 2021.*